 Well, as we said above, it depends on what you are converting cups to pounds for - it depends on the density of the substance.
 That being said, we created a handy table for you here that tells you the 1 cup to pounds and 1 pound to cups conversions of some of the most commonly measured ingredients in recipes.

-Butter is one of the ingredients most commonly measured in pounds, partly because the cups to pounds conversion is a very smooth one.
+Butter] is one of the ingredients most commonly measured in pounds, partly because the cup to pound conversion is very straightforward.

 - Convert cups to pounds by dividing the number of cups by two.
 For example:

-- 1 cup of butter = 0.5 lb of butter = two sticks of butter
+- 1 cup of butter = 1/2 lb of butter (or two sticks of butter)

-- 2 cups of butter = 1 lb of butter = four sticks of butter (usually how you buy one package of butter at the store).
+- 2 cups of butter = 1 lb of butter (or four sticks of butter - usually how you buy one package of butter at the store).

 So which should I use for baking: cups or pounds?

-Because the volume of something can vary based on how tightly it is packed, weight is a more consistent measurement, especially for substances that can be compressed, such as flour.
-Weight measurements used to be challenging to obtain, but now that digital scales are inexpensive and easily accessible, it is much easier to measure out ingredients in pounds.
+Because the volume of something can vary based on how tightly it is packed, weight is a more consistent measurement, especially for substances that we can compress, such as flour.
+Weight measurements used to be challenging to obtain, but now that digital scales are inexpensive and easily accessible, it is much easier to measure ingredients in pounds.

-It really depends on you and the recipe you are using.
-If you are making pancakes at home with your family, or want to make some scrumpcious penne pasta, you can probably stick to cups as your unit of measure.
+It depends on you and the recipe you are using.
+If you are learning how to make perfect pancakes or want to make some scrumptious penne pasta, you can probably stick to cups as your unit of measure.
 However, if you are working with a large-scale operation or want to take your baking to the next level and be more precise, you will benefit from using a weight measurement, such as pounds (or even better - grams!).
 Either way, keep our cups to pounds calculator handy to help you with your recipes and cooking for the future!

 You might want to give the pint to pound conveter a try, as it has a conversion for many routine items.